-The comparison between the two roads is a comparison of lifestyles Jesus is pointing out in His Sermon on the Mount.
-One of the eyewitnesses of the day when Jesus delivered this famous sermon is Matthew.
-Matthew and all the other disciples of Jesus sat down on a mountainside in Israel as an enormous crowd was gathering.
-According to Matthew’s eyewitness account Jesus opens up His sermon with The Beatitudes (Matthew 5:3):
+The comparison between the two roads is a comparison of lifestyles, which Jesus is pointing out in His Sermon on the Mount.
+According to Matthew’s gospel, Jesus opened up His sermon on the Mount with the Beatitudes.
+(Matthew 5:3):

-I believe this verse is the key to understanding the two roads.
-Knowing that we need God gives us an idea where to go.
-Not knowing that we need God makes us drifters because it doesn’t really matter where we go – and we may drift into all kinds of different directions – if we’re moving away from God, we’re on that broad highway.
-And I’m not saying that highway equals easy ride.
-It may very well be that we get stuck in traffic.
+People who know that they are poor without God, Jesus calls them blessed.
+Knowing that we need God gives us direction.
+Not knowing that we need God makes us drifters.
+It doesn’t really matter where we go when we do not follow the Lord.
+We will eventually drift into all kinds of trouble.
+Separated from God, we are on the aforementioned broad highway.
+Highway traffic does not necessarily equal an easy ride.
+It may very well be that we get stuck along the way.
 We may bump into each other causing accidents.
-There’s road rage.
-It may not be such a pleasant road trip on highway to hell after all, to a point that some may eventually second-guess their initial decision, abandon their car wreck and look for that unassuming bumpy road leading to an unassuming little gate where we will receive a hearty welcome.
+There is road rage.
+Highway to hell is not as pleasant a road trip after all, hopefully to a point that some travelers second-guess their initial decision, abandon their car wreck and look for that unassuming bumpy road leading to an unassuming little gate where they receive a hearty welcome.

 I have been on this bumpy road for a number of years and can say that God has never let me down.
 Walking with God is the most rewarding experience I know.
 Forget about road conditions!
 God with us, Immanuel, makes everything worthwhile.